Effective Date: May 3, 2016

 6.2 Membership Fees

-Freelancers will subscribe to different levels of participation and privileges on the Site, by payment of subscription fees as described here, as may be revised from time to time upon such notice as may be appropriate, and subject to the Freelancer Membership Policy.
+Freelancers will subscribe to different levels of participation and privileges on the Site, by payment of subscription fees as described here, as may be revised from time to time upon such notice as may be appropriate, and subject to the Freelancer Membership Agreement.

 6.3 No Fee for Introducing or for Finding Engagements